saadmaz/IIT-L3-Academic-Skills-in-Higher-Education/README.md

 # IIT-L3-Academic-Skills-in-Higher-Education

-# 🎓 DOC 311 Academic Skills for Higher Education (ASHE) 📚
+# 🎓 DOC 311 Academic Skills for Higher Education 📚

 This repository contains comprehensive materials for the DOC 311 Academic Skills for Higher Education (ASHE) module at Foundation Level 3, Informatics Institute of Technology – 2023.
 Whether you're looking for lecture notes, assignment guidelines, academic writing resources, or exam preparation tools, everything is organized here for convenient access.